-I can clearly remember when I discovered WordPress for the first time.
-It was an overwhelming experience.
+I can clearly remember the time when I discovered WordPress for myself.

-Discovering WordPress for the first time and getting familiar with all the back end stuff was no different.
+Discovering and using WordPress for the first time was no different.

-Fast forward to today and to simply put it, I couldn’t live without WordPress.
+Fast forward to today and to simply put it, I couldn’t live without using WordPress.

-Over the last 6 years I’ve come across hundreds of plugins, themes, apps and various other online tools that make WordPress what it is today.
+In the last 7 years of using WordPress, I’ve come across hundreds of plugins, themes, apps and various other online tools that make WordPress what it is today.

-Out of the hundreds that I’ve tried myself over the years, a small handful of these tools truly stand out, for me at least.
+Out of the hundreds that I’ve tried out over the years, only a small handful of these tools truly stand out, for me at least.

-So in all it’s glory, here I’m sharing with you my list of must-have tools that have helped me run and grow my WordPress blog like a true pro!
-(I don’t consider myself a pro, I just like to pretend to be on).
+So, today I’m sharing my personal list of must-use tools that have helped me run and grow my WordPress blog and business like a true pro!

-Hopefully if you’re yet to discover a few of these tools for yourself, you’ll find one or two of them to be very useful.
+Hopefully, if you’re yet to discover any of these tools for yourself, you’ll find one or two of them to be very useful.

 So let’s get to it!

-Themes are what makes your WordPress website or blog really unique to you, or your online brand.
+Themes are what makes your WordPress website or blog truly unique to you and your personal brand.

-I started using Genesis way back in October 2010, the same month as I launched my first blog.
+I started experimenting with Genesis way back in October 2010, the same month actually that I launched my first blog.

-When it comes to customisation however, using Genesis and the child themes can throw up a few challenges at first, especially if you don’t have much basic knowledge of HTML or CSS.
+When it comes to customization, however, using Genesis and the child themes can throw up some challenges at first, especially if you’re a complete newbie to WordPress.

-However, there is a very useful plugin called Genesis Design Palette Pro.
+One of these tools is called Genesis Design Palette Pro.

-This plugin enables anyone using Genesis and a selected child theme, to easily customise things like typography, margins and paddings, background colour etc, without touching a single line of code.
+You can use it to customize things like typography, margins, paddings, background color etc, all without touching a single line of code.

-If you’re wondering what theme I’m using for this blog, it’s the Digital Pro child theme for Genesis.
-I’ve added my own modifications using custom functions, CSS and graphics.
+If you’re wondering what theme I’m using for Magnet4Blogging, it’s called the Digital Pro child theme for Genesis.

 02. Thrive Themes